Coke revenue rises along with prices; ups outlook for 2022

 Coca-Cola Zero Sugar sales grew 12% in the quarter on strong global demand.
 Coffee sales rose 15% as Coke placed its Costa coffee brand in new markets.

 In North America, case volumes were up 2%.
-Coke benefited from higher prices as well as stronger sales at venues like movie theaters and stadiums.
+Coke benefited from higher prices as well as strong sales of premium drinks like Fairlife milk and Smartwater.

 Higher operating costs and increased spending on marketing impacted its profits.
 Coke said its net income fell 28% to $1.9 billion for the quarter.
 That included losses related to the suspension of its business in Russia due to its invasion of Ukraine.